 A little patch of the town centre in Vienna goes by the name of the Bermuda Triangle.
 Bars and restaurants pepper old streets free of traffic, and the area echoes at night to the sound of tinkling wine glasses and good company.

-Quite how old the Ruprechtskirche is remains unclear.
+The true age of the building remains unclear.
 We can certainly consider it the oldest standing church in the city, and it still serves an active parish.

-Needless to say, the church now combines bits and pieces from throughout the centuries: bells from the 1200s, for example.
+Needless to say, the building now combines bits and pieces from throughout the centuries: bells from the 13th century, for example.

-Curiously, the church has a strong connection to the salt (German: Salz) trade.
-St Rupert is the patron saint of Salzburg and the area is where salt from west Austria would land from the river transports.
+St Rupert is the patron saint of Salzburg and salt from west Austria would have been unloaded from the river transports in this part of Vienna.

-Nearby streets today hark back to those times (e.g. Salzgries, Salztorgasse).
-The Salzamt royal salt monopoly building and Ruprechtskirche were neighbours, with the former (and the associated trade) long-time custodians and benefactors of the church.
+The Salzamt royal salt monopoly building and Ruprechtskirche were even neighbours, with the former (and the associated trade) long-time custodians and benefactors of the church.

 How to get to the Ruprechtskirche